Chihiro Nakajima: Super featherweight tournament

 On September 3, 2021, K-1 announced that Leona Pettas had vacated the Krush Super Featherweight title.
 Accordingly, the promotion immediately organized a tournament in order to crown a new champion.
 Chihiro Nakajima was scheduled to face Satoru Nariai in the tournament quarterfinals, which were held at Krush 130 on October 31, 2021.
 Nakajima won the fight by a third-round knockout.
 He first knocked Nariai down with a right high kick, before finishing him with a left hook at the 1:05 minute mark of the last round.

 Nakajima faced Yutaka in the penultimate bout of the tournament, at Krush 130 on January 28, 2022.
 He made quick work of his opponent, stopping him with a flurry of punches in the first round.
 Nakajima advanced to the tournament finals, which were held on the same day, where he faced Tomoya Yokoyama.
 The fight was a rematch of their February 24, 2020 meeting, which Yokoyama won by unanimous decision.
 Nakajima was more successful in their second encounter, as he won the fight by unanimous decision.
 He managed to knock Yokoyama down in the third round, which proved crucial, as the first two rounds were evenly scored.

 Title reign

 Nakajima faced the Shootboxing Japan super featherweight champion Yuki Kasahara at THE MATCH 2022 on June 19, 2022.
 He lost the fight by unanimous decision, with scores of 30–28, 30–28 and 30–27.
 He failed to achieve much headway in the bout and was knocked down with a right hook in the third round.

 Nakajima made his first Krush Super Featherweight title defense against Narufumi Nishimoto at Krush 144 on December 18, 2022.
 He retained the title by unanimous decision, with three scorecards of 30–28 in his favor.
 Nakajima knocked his opponent down with a left hook in the last round, which earned him a 10–8 round on all three of the judges' scorecards and proved to be the pivotal moment of the bout.

+Nakajima was expected to face Han Kyungmin in a super featherweight bout at K-1 World GP 2023: inaugural Middleweight Championship Tournament on June 3, 2023.
+The bout was later bumped up to a 60.6 kg catchweight, as Kyungmin failed to make weight at the official weigh-ins.
+Nakajima stopped his opponent with a liver shot at the 1:06 minute mark of the second round.

+Nakajima made his second Krush Super Featherweight title defense against Naoki Takahashi at Krush 153 on September 29, 2023.
+He lost the fight by majority decision, with scores of 30–30, 30–29 and 30–29.

+K-1

+Nakajima faced the one-time RISE bantamweight and K-1 featherweight champion Yuta Murakoshi in a 61.5 kg catchweight bout at K-1 World MAX 2024 on September 29, 2024.
+He won the fight by unanimous decision, with scores of 30–28, 30–28 and 30–27, after once knocking Murakoshi down in the final round.